W & S Gippsland 28-day rainfall forecast

 W & S Gippsland 12-month rainfall forecast

-The hemispheric long wave pattern has been relatively fast moving in recent weeks.
+The hemispheric long wave pattern has remained stable in recent weeks.
 There are five main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, New Zealand, and the southeast Pacific.
+Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, Western Australia, New Zealand, the south Pacific, and South America.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 27 May to 31 May, 2 June to 6 June, and 10 June to 14 June.
-Rain events originating in the tropics and moving south are possible about 2 June to 6 June, and 6 June to 10 June.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 8 September to 12 September, 24 September to 28 September, and 2 October to 6 October.
+Rain events originating in the tropics and moving south are possible about 31 August to 4 September.

 |Forecast Current Conditions Synoptic Chart Satellite Radar|